-All Audit Committee members are independent, except for Donald A. Wagner, under applicable Exchange Act and Nasdaq rules and regulations.
+All Audit Committee members are independent under applicable Exchange Act and Nasdaq rules and regulations.
 In addition, each Audit Committee member is "financially literate" under Nasdaq rules and regulations.
 The Board has determined that all Audit Committee members are "audit committee financial experts" under SEC rules and regulations.